javaadpatel/terraform-for-high-availability/README.md

-# terraform-for-high-availability
+# Terraform for high availability architectures in Azure

-High availability using Terraform with Azure DevOps
+This repository accompanies an article about [building high availability architectures in Azure using Terraform](https://javaadpatel.com/high-availability-using-terraform/)